skx/kilua/README.md

 * `~/.kilua/syntax/`

-If you don't specify the location of the syntax-highlighting libraries, and you don't install them then you'll have zero syntax-highlighting support.
+If you don't specify the location of the syntax-highlighting libraries, or you don't install them then you'll have zero syntax-highlighting support.

 This is a consequence of placing the syntax-highlighting code in external
 libraries: If you can't load those libraries then the functionality will